Get support

 Brain donation isn't something that many people think about or know about, and some find it hard to consider.
 But others see it as a way to make a difference for those in the future, and loved ones can find this a comforting thought.

-Of course, brain donation isn't for everyone, but if it's something you think you’d like to do, it needs to be planned in advance.
+Of course, brain donation isn’t for everyone.
+But if it’s something you think you’d like to do, it needs to be planned in advance.
 This is because processes have to be put in place so that the donation can take place as soon as possible after death (usually within 72 hours).

-If you want to donate other organs or tissues as well as your brain, you may be able to do so, but timings of when organs need to be taken may make this difficult.
+If you want to donate other organs or tissues as well as your brain, you may be able to do so.
+But, timings of when organs need to be taken may make this difficult.
 The donation of other organs is a separate donation system, but talk to the individual brain bank you intend to use and also your healthcare team.

 It’s recommended that in all cases of donation, you let your loved ones know of your wishes.